-TAVIDAN is the georgian expression for “from here, or from the head” and describes the starting point of an idea or a way.
 The directional meaning of the exhibition title points to the exchange between two different cultural spaces: Germany and Georgia, the geographic and cultural hub of Asia, Europe and Russia.
 In both places, artists work together on the concept of contemporary art and make use of a global and cross-cultural visual language.

 The exhibition aims to stimulate the exploration of artistic practices in the contemporary art, while illuminating different approaches.
 The title also refers to works of art that are understood as time-based processes and atmospheric compositions and do not have an effect solely on an object.
 Questions within the artistic exchange are aimed at the manifold expressions in contemporary art, which create an aesthetic experience in the form of installation art or performance, but also in objects and their placement or the integration of the visitors into the work.

 The selected artists work in almost all areas of visual arts, such as painting, new media, installation, film, photography, spatial object art, and they are also at home in other disciplines like music, fashion, bio-farming or education.
 Their working methods are often at an interface between art and society, architecture, education or music.

 „Neither the receptive subject nor the solitary work of art within its limits constitute the reality of art.“ (Ludger Schwarte: Notate für eine künftige Kunst (Notate for a Future Art), Berlin, 2016, p.
 11)